emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 certificate_verify messages.
 Since this renegotiation occurs within the encrypted TLS channel, it does not reveal client certificate details.
-It is possible to perform certificate authentication using an EAP authentication method (for example, EAP-TLS) within the TLS session in TEAP Phase 2 instead of using TLS handshake renegotiation.
+It is possible to perform certificate authentication using EAP (for example, EAP-TLS) within the TLS session in TEAP Phase 2 instead of using TLS handshake renegotiation.

 When TLS 1.3 or later is used, it is RECOMMENDED that client